mblackstock/node-red-contrib-influxdb/README.md

 When version **1.8-flux** is selected, the nodes use the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new"> influxDB 2.0 API compatibility endpoints</a> available in the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for node.js.
 These nodes are used for writing and querying data with Flux in InfluxDB 1.8+.

-When version **2.0** is selected the nodes make use of the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.
+When version **2.0** is selected, the nodes make use of the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.

 ## Prerequisites